 VRCA members surveyed tell us the No. 1 issue keeping them up at night is the skilled labour shortage.
-And with good reason – the job vacancy rates forecast for B.C.’s construction and maintenance industry dramatically increased in the past year following funding commitments for a number of major new industrial, commercial and institutional construction projects.
+And with good reason – the Lower Mainland’s construction industry is busy and unemployment in the construction industry is below 4 per cent, placing it near historic lows.

 Building a sustainable workforce will require the industry to increase recruitment from groups traditionally underrepresented in the current construction labour force, including women, Indigenous workers and new Canadians.